 “To meet these responsibilities, we engage with a range of different stakeholders − from experienced builders, to charity organisations so that residents can be involved and connected to the broader community, and experts like Noel Whittaker to offer valuable financial advice in retirement.

-The housing options at Ingenia Lifestyle Chambers Pines start from a competitive $199,000, making the lifestyle community an affordable choice for downsizers.
+The housing options at Ingenia Lifestyle Chambers Pines start from a competitive $199,000, making the over 50s community an affordable choice for downsizers.